PyCoder601/PyCoder601/README.md

 ## Hi There:
-I'm a full-stack developer.
+A full-stack developer passionate about data.
 In my free time, I solve problems on [LeetCode](https://leetcode.com/u/romeomanoela).

 ## 🌐 Socials: